eugenp/tutorials/spring-rest-full/README.md

 ## Spring REST Full

-This module contains articles about Spring REST
+This module contains articles about REST APIs with Spring

 ### Courses